Last updated on September 24th, 2022 at 03:19 pm

 Color psychology is also the reason you see calming color groups in a lot of interior design.
 Many bedrooms and living rooms use neutral colors that are nurturing and grounding — as do places like hotels and yoga studios.
 This is because creating a calmer state of mind will help you relax and puts you at ease.

-Here are some common calming colors to consider —
+Here are some common calming colors that can help you create a cozy home:

 - Pink: Joyous, bright, elevating, and tranquil.